bucky2177/dRiftDM/tests/testthat/_snaps/core_estimate.md

       Using optimizer 'DEoptim'.
       Changing the 'cost_function' to 'rmse'.
       Aggregated data has been set to the model.
-      Fitting the model to aggregated data across participants.
+      Fitting the model once to the aggregated data.
 The returned object will of type 'fits_agg_dm'.
     Output
       Fit approach: aggregated - classical
       Fitted model type: ratcliff_dm, drift_dm